szpajder/dumphfdl/doc/STATSD_METRICS.md

 - `<freq>.lpdus.good` (counter) - number of successfully decoded LPDUs.

 - `<freq>.lpdu.errors.bad_fcs` (counter) - number of LPDUs which could not be decoded due to a bad Frame Check Sequence (CRC error).

 - `<freq>.lpdu.errors.too_short` (counter) - number of LPDUs which could not be decoded due to being unreasonably short.

+- `<freq>.noise_floor` (gauge) - noise floor level estimate on the given channel.
+Reported as integer in tenths of dBFS, positive.
+To convert this to the actual value, multiply it by -0.1, eg. 853 = -85.3 dBFS.
+This metric is emitted only when enabled with `--noise-floor-stats-interval <interval_seconds>`.

 ## ACARS reassembly metrics